autophagy/mainframe/Planning/subroutine-ideas.md

     and it will be disabled until a connection is re-established.
 ```

-## BUFFER_OVERFLOW
+## STACK_OVERFLOW

-Timing based minigame where the player has to hold down space to overflow a buffer and time it so that the buffer ends in the RETURN ADDRESS area, to jump to the next buffer.
-After 4 (maybe 5?) complete buffers you win.
+Timing based minigame where the player has to hold down space to overflow a stack frame and time it so that the data writer ends in the RETURN ADDRESS area, to jump to the next stack.
+After 3 complete stack smashes you win.
 Missing the RETURN ADDRESS area locks you out for 4 seconds.
-Each stack buffer should fill at different speeds.
+Each stack should fill at different speeds.

 ```
-> man BUFFER_OVERFLOW
+> man STACK_OVERFLOW

 NAME
-    BUFFER_OVERFLOW
+    STACK_OVERFLOW

 DESCRIPTION
     Hold down space to start generating values in the stack buffer.
-    When the data reaches the return address area, release space to inject your payload.
+    When the data reaches the return address area, release space to jump to the next stack.
-    Jump from 4 buffers to inject your ICE-BREAK payload.
+    Jump from 3 buffers to inject your ICE-BREAK payload.
 ```

 ## PACKET_SNIFFER